Akrit08/Hamro_Jersey_Pasal/readme.txt

 -- Customers can navigate throughout the website by using the links in the sitemap.
 -- Registered users can put products in their shopping cart and buy them if the number requested is less than the number in stock using checkout.

-I set up my MySQL tables by creating table followed by loading in a data file.
+-- Set up with MySQL tables that creates, updates and deletes products and registered users by creating table followed by loading in a data file.
    I used single product table.
 -- The cart displays the added items, deletes the orphaned order items.
 -- Displays specified error if invalid number or value less than stock is ordered.